sandyk47/plane-n-simple/README.md

 Allowing these two parties to interact without the need for a theird party intermediary (Leasing Companies) will significantly reduce costs as well as increase aircraft utilization rates.

-It is estimated that around 46% of the worlds air transport category aircraft are currently being operated under a lease agreement.
+It is estimated that around 46% of the worlds air transport category aircraft are currently being operated under a lease agreement - a number that grows year on year (statitsa)

 <img src="/sandbox/front_end_dev/images/lease_percentage2020.png" alt="airlease" width="600"/>

 Air Lease Corporation - one of the USA's biggest Aircraft leasing company reported an annual revenue of $2.0 Billion, and a net income of $500.9 million in 2021.